 The first place to start is to clear out the clutter and sort the filing cabinet.
 It's the biggest job and might require more time than your desk.

 First, find out from your employer which documents are not required space, then ask which can be recycled and which need to be shredded.
 This might already be part of your company's protocol, but in case it isn't, ask.

 Once you know what you need to take with you, start going through the files, making specific piles - to take, to recycle, to shred - and keep each separate.

 Place the files/folders that are being moved in order (alphabetically, numerically, depending on how they're arranged) in a file specific box.
 If you use a box that is too big for the files, you might find the folders will shift during the move and the file contents might get shuffled.

 Mark the box with your name, the new location (if you have that information) and if the information contained in the box needs special handling; this may include confidential information.
 Make a note on the box of its contents.
 If you're in the middle of a project, this is essential to keeping on top of your work.

 Empty every drawer and sort through the paperclips, notepads, and other supplies.
 Keep some and donate the rest to your favorite school or other charity.
 The key is to only take with you what you need.

 If your employer knows what your new space will look like, its size and how much the space can accommodate, then you can make some decisions about what stays and what goes.
 Ask your employer or manager what you do with extra furnishings or supplies.

-Again, ask the person in charge of the move if you're responsible for backing up your computer and preparing equipment for the move.
+Ask the person in charge of the move if you're responsible for backing up your computer and preparing equipment for the move.
 Remember, that the equipment you're planning to move will need proper packaging.
 This is the time to start rounding it up.
-For help, read about moving your computer for tips and tricks on getting your equipment ready to move.

 Packing Personal Items